stefdworschak/slack-to-xapi/README.md

 - Add `interaction_type` to Object
 - Add `group` to Actor and Object
 - Add logic for `mentions` (e.g. add extra xapi statement for a message that mentions other users)
-- Add OAuth as authentication method (currently only BasicAuth available)
+- Add OAuth or JWT as authentication method (currently only BasicAuth available)
 - Add sentiment analysis to analyse messages and reactions

 ## User Stories